 I have been asked on more than one occasion about the sense of comfort and calm that I carry.
 One co-worker asked me if it was my spirituality that made me such a peaceful and happy soul.
 I tend to think that my demeanor would be the same regardless of my spiritual path, and yet I surely would not be who I am today without it.

-I started my spiritual journey in 1992 when I was in my early twenties, and feeling a bit lacking in direction.
+I started my spiritual journey at age 23, at a time when I felt unfocused and unsure of my future direction.
 I was raised Unitarian Agnostic, so had an openness toward learning about world religion and alternative paths of spirituality.
 I had gone to church with friends while growing up, and had experienced multiple denominations of Christianity, but was never able to find a connection there.

 For me, what was most profound in this exploration was the ability to finally find myself in the divine.
 For on this spiritual path, through Margot Adler’s introduction and the class on Wicca, I met the Goddess.
 Before this, the only expression of divinity I’d been shown came in male form, and quite frankly, having been betrayed by a male at age 20 to whom I had given my heart, well… I just wasn’t interested.
 How could I trust Him?
 And so here, in the proverbial lap of the Goddess, I was ready to make my home.

-Whichever path you have chosen, and however you define it dear ones, I hope that your own sacred journey is paved with love and healing light, and that you are surrounded by a community of supportive, loving, compassionate friends who will take your hand when you need guidance through moments of darkness.
-Knowing that I am never alone, and that I am surrounded by so much love has always been a great blessing to me… and from the center of my being, I wish to share it with you.
-I hope you can feel it!
+Whichever path you have chosen, and however you define it, dear ones, I hope that your own sacred journey is paved with love and healing light, and that you are surrounded by a community of supportive, loving, compassionate friends who will take your hand when you need guidance through moments of darkness.
+Knowing that I am never alone, and that I am surrounded by so much love has always been a great blessing to me… and from the center of my being, I wish the same for you.